jackspace/rpi-ubuntu/README.md

 # rpi-ubuntu
 How to run your Raspberry Pi with Ubuntu 20.04 and Docker installed.

+This fork will be for use with a Raspberry Pi 3 Compute Module 32GB whose desination is for the Turing Pi version 1

 What you need
 - Raspberry Pi 3 or 4
 - Micro SD card